- Our Firm

 - Bladder or urethra injuries

-An expert with the Pennsylvania birth injury lawyers at Gilman and Bedigian could help determine whether or not a birth extraction device was used with too much force and ended up causing damage to the baby and/or mother.
+An expert Pennsylvania birth injury attorney from Gilman and Bedigian could help determine whether or not a birth extraction device was used with too much force and ended up causing damage to the baby, mother, or both.

-Here are some of the more common birth injuries that occur in Pennsylvania and throughout the United States.
+Here are some of the more common birth injuries in Pennsylvania and throughout the United States.

-Cerebral palsy, also known as CP, is a group of disorders that impact a person’s ability to move and uphold their posture as well as balance.
-It’s the most common motor disability in childhood; about 1 in 345 children has CP.
-It is more common in boys than girls and most CP develops as a result of brain damage that happened before or during birth.
-It is thought to occur because of a lack of oxygen before, during, or after the birthing process.
-It is sometimes preventable; other times it is not.
+Cerebral palsy, or CP, is a group of disorders that impact a person’s ability to move, uphold their posture, and affect balance.
+CP is the most common motor disability in childhood involving around 1 in 345 children.
+The disorder is more common in boys than girls, and most CP develops due to brain damage before or during birth.
+CP is thought to occur because of a lack of oxygen before, during, or after the birthing process – sometimes, CP is preventable; other times, it is not.